thesandboxgame/sandbox-smart-contracts/audit-best-practices.md

 - check for typographical Errors
 - unused named variable
 - when dealing with ERC20, keep in mind deflationary tokens
-- one condition per require for lisibility
+- one condition per require for readability
 - check for duplicate code
-- clean debug / todo comments
+- clean debug / TODO comments
-- constants in upper case
+- put constants in upper case
 - consider to block renouncing ownership
 - consider using immutable on variables

+## Unit Tests
+- 100% coverage
+- fuzzy testing

+## Reports
+- generate documentation from natspec

+## Deployment
+- tests deploy the contracts inside the fixture; no deploy scripts in package
+- verify your contract to improve trust
+- open source your contracts
+- integration tests

+## Security
+- run slither but be selective about the issues
+- deploy on a testnet & test manually